 Who takes this test?

-Students in grades 8 or 9 who wish to apply to New York City’s Specialized high schools must take the Specialized High School Admissions Test (SHSAT) and submit an application listing their choices of schools in order of preference.
+Students in grades 8 or 9 who wish to apply to New York City’s Specialized High Schools must take the Specialized High School Admissions Test (SHSAT) and rank their choices of schools in order of preference.
 Learn more about the high school admissions process.

 What is on the test?